-RTF 881K.
+RTF 681K, 881K.
 Principles of Film and Television Production.

 Study of film and video production aesthetics and techniques.
 Production costs borne by the student.
-Four lecture hours and four studio hours a week for two semesters, with additional studio hours to be arranged.
-Prerequisite: For 881KA, graduate standing and consent of instructor and the graduate adviser; for 881KB, Radio-Television-Film 881KA.
+For 881K, Four lecture hours and four studio hours a week for two semesters, with additional studio hours to be arranged.
+For 681K, Three lecture hours and three studio hours a week for two semesters, with additional studio hours to be arranged.
+Prerequisite: For 881KA, graduate standing and consent of instructor and the graduate advisor; for 881KB Radio-Television-Film 881KA or 681KA.
+For 681KA, graduate standing and consent of instructor and the graduate advisor; for 681KB Radio-Television-Film 881KA or 681KA.